jeremy379/famous-interactive-laradock/README.md

         + Project 2
         + laradock

-   - One Laradock installation can handle multiple projects that require the same setup.
-If you want multiple installations with different specifications (PHP 5.6, PHP 7.1, ...), you can create multiple Laradock directories:
-        + Project-1 (PHP 5.6)
-        + Project-2 (PHP 7.1)
-        + laradock-5.6
-        + laradock-7.1

    - Once Laradock is installed, go the the Laradock directory and copy/rename env-example:

          cp env-example .env

-   - Update this .env file with the right PHP version you want.
+   - Update this .env file

+        - with the right PHP version you want.
-   Also, you may need to update the default ports if you have conflicts with your current installation:
+        - you may need to update the default ports if you have conflicts with your current installation:

             MYSQL_PORT=3306
             NGINX_HOST_HTTP_PORT=80
             NGINX_HOST_HTTPS_PORT=443

         - Check the variable `WORSPACE_INSTALL_XX` and `PHP_FPM_INSTALL_XX`.
 Setting the following to true is suggested : `NODE, YARN, IMAGEMAGICK`

    - Add the alias if you have a .aliases file in your home directory.
 Execute :